What is an Equity Research Report?

 In this article, we describe the typical components of a research report and show how they are used by both the buy side and sell side.

 Equity research reports are usually available for a fee through financial data providers.

 Near the bottom of the article, we include a downloadable sample equity research report by JP Morgan.

 Barring a new company initiation or an unexpected event, equity research reports tend to immediately precede and follow a company’s quarterly earnings announcements.

 That’s because quarterly earnings releases tend to be catalysts for stock price movements, as earnings announcements likely represent the first time in 3 months that a company provides a comprehensive financial update.

-Of course, research reports are also released immediately upon a major announcement like an restructuring.
-Additionally, if an equity research analyst initiates coverage on a new stock, he/she will likely publish a comprehensive initiation piece.or a
+Of course, research reports are also released immediately upon a major announcement like an acquisition or a restructuring.
+Additionally, if an equity research analyst initiates coverage on a new stock, he/she will likely publish a comprehensive initiation piece.

 How to Interpret Equity Research Reports

 Equity research reports are one of several types of key documents analysts have to gather before diving into a full-scale financial modeling project.
 That’s because research reports contain estimates used widely by investment bankers to help drive the assumptions underpinning 3-statement models and other models commonly built on the sell side.

 On the buy side, equity research is also widely used.
 Like investment bankers, buy-side analysts find the insights in sell-side equity research reports helpful.
 However, equity research is used to help the buy side professional understand the “street consensus,” which is important for determining the extent to which companies have an unrealized value that may justify an investment.